-1. In the Trigger tab's Default Storing subtab, select the store by default option button and choose either Anything, Nothing, Custom, or Transitions.

-Anything means all samples are stored.
-Nothing means that no samples are stored.
-Custom lets you specify which samples are stored.
-Transitions lets you specify which transitions to store on a per label basis.

-- 2. If you chose Custom: - a.
+- 1. In the Trigger tab's Default Storing subtab, select the Store by default option button and choose: - Anything to store all samples. - Nothing to store no samples. - Custom to specify which samples are stored. - Transitions (only available in the timing sampling mode's 400 MHz / 32M Sample Transitional or Store Qualified configuration) to store a sample only if it's different than the previously stored sample. - 2.
+If you chose Custom: - a.
 Select the Store if or Store if NOT option. - b.
 Specify events that identify the states to be stored or not stored. - c.
 If you would like to specify the evaluation order of the event list, select Group events.
 Then, in the Group Events dialog, either select the Add parens button to group events or select the Remove parens button to ungroup events.
 When you're done grouping events, select the OK button. - 3.
-If you chose Transitions (Timing mode only).
+If you chose Transitions and you would like to further qualify storage of transitions by ignoring data changes on particular labels (for example, if there's a high occurrence of transitions on labels that are meaningless in the context of the measurement):